Existing Members, please login

 Berber Award recipients join over thirty years of outstanding women from the graphic communications industry, such as Diane Romano, Sue Baylin, Laura Gale, and Betty Maul.
 An engraved plaque is presented to the recipient to commemorate her accomplishments.

-The Berber Award will be presented at Printing Industries of America’s Fall Administrative Meetings, November 15-17, 2013 in Chicago, IL.
+The Berber Award will be presented at Printing Industries of America’s Fall Administrative Meetings, November 14-16 in Pittsburgh, PA.
 This forum hosts an impressive audience of industry leaders, including boards of directors and committee members from Printing Industries of America, its Ben Franklin Honor Society, and the Print and Graphics Scholarship Foundation (PGSF).

 - A candidate must have worked in the graphic communications industry for ten years or more.